Gogoro/herland.me/README.md

 I've used Turborepo to manage this monorepo.
 To get started, run:
 1. Install [Turborepo](https://turbo.build/repo/docs/installing)
 2. Use node version `v20.9.0`
+3. Copy `.env-default -> .env` and fill in the missing values
-3. Run `npm install` in the root directory
+4. Run `npm install` in the root directory
-4. Run `npm run dev` to start the development server
+5. Run `npm run dev` to start the development server

 ## Deployment
 All commits to the `main` branch are automatically deployed to [Vercel](https://vercel.com/) and [Sanity](https://www.sanity.io/).